timblaktu/wsl-plugin-sample/docs/wsl-plugin-design-doc.md

 ### Service GUID Registration

 For VSOCK communication to work, the Windows host must register the Service GUID in the Hyper-V Guest Communication Services registry.
 This registration must occur during plugin installation.

+**Important Note:** The plugin uses COM interfaces indirectly through the WSL Plugin API.
+Direct COM interface usage would provide additional capabilities but requires more complex build configuration than MinGW supports.

 **Registry Location:**
 ```